louismrose/VersionControlLecture/README.md

 This creates all the files needed for Git.
 If you have hidden files enabled in your machine you will be able to see a semi-transparent folder created in the LearnGit folder named ".git".

 iv] Now we have a repo, but git does _not_ track all files automatically.
 This is useful beacuse we only need Git to track the files we need to version.
 For example, versioning binary files it's a waste of space.
-Of course we can also prompt git to ignore files that could possibly be tracked by initializing a .gitignore file but more on that will follow.
+Of course we can also prompt git to ignore files that could possibly be tracked, by initializing a .gitignore file but more on that will follow.

 In order to ask git to track a file we need to _stage_ it.
 This is done by using the following command: